lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 5, phase one

+Looks much more complicated than it is.
+I fell into the overengineering trap again, as one does, however this does appear to put me on good footing when it comes to phase two.
+Also, this was the first time the AI Plugin did not annoy the hell out of me.
+It almost was correct sometimes.

 ## 2024, Day 4, phase two

 After much, MUCH overthinking on how to solve this, I finally got hung up on a wrong solution.